 During the day, I practice seeing this way whenever possible.
 Maybe while in a supermarket checkout line, or while paying for gas for my car, or while talking to a receptionist, I think to myself something like:

 "How would this person look to me if had no past learning with which to make any judgments?"

 The idea is to keep practicing seeing people fresh and new, as if I myself knew nothing.
 Once I've had enough practice at this, I can easily transfer this practice to any relationship partner.
 Seeing a relationship partner as if I've never seen this person before will keep relationship problems from even getting started.

-Maybe before retiring each day I give myself the pleasure of a meditation period during which I review my progress.
+Before retiring each day this week I again give myself the pleasure of a meditation period during which I review my progress.
 When I remembered to see people in the now moment without interference from the past, how did it feel?
 How did people respond?
 What good came about?